 For CO Medicaid Recipients living in the City or County of Denver:

-2017: If you live in the City or County of Denver your CO Medicaid is at risk for changing to Denver Health Medicaid Choice or Kaiser Medicaid.
+2017: If you live in the City or County of Denver your CO Medicaid is at risk for changing to Denver Health Medicaid Choice.
 You may not be aware it has changed until you cannot see your current provider on your scheduled appointment day.
-Your provider is unaware that your CO Medicaid has changed to Denver Health Medicaid Choice or Kaiser Medicaiduntil the day of your appointment.
-You will not be able to be seen and will be instructed to go to either Kaiser or Denver Health for care.
-To avoid this from happening, contact CO Medicaid at (303) 839-2120, IMMEDIATELY and request that your CO Medicaid not be changed to Denver Health Medicaid Choice or Kaiser Medicaid, EVER!!!
+Your provider is unaware that your CO Medicaid has changed to Denver Health Medicaid Choice until the day of your appointment.
+You will not be able to be seen and will be instructed to go to Denver Health for care.
+To avoid this from happening, contact CO Medicaid at (303) 839-2120, or (888) 367-6557, IMMEDIATELY and request that your CO Medicaid not be changed to Denver Health Medicaid Choice, EVER!!!
 DO NOT WAIT!!

 The consumer does have a voice

 Let your state and local representatives know how critical Colorado Primary Care Clinic is to provide care to the surrounding communities.

 Resources Available for persons affected by the Aurora Century 16 Movie Theater Tragedy

 In July 2010, under Colorado Law, advanced practice nurses are allowed to hold private practice.
 This is the same role as a traditional physician practice model.

 If you would like to continue to see your advanced practice nurse in private practice, some commercial insurance, especially Medicare Advantage plans, will not honor an advanced practice nurse on their list of providers.
 We request your help to change this policy of all commercial insurance companies.
 Several states have demonstrated that with the support from our patients, we CAN change this policy...and allow unlimited access to healthcare for everyone in Colorado and the nation.